instancio/instancio/website/docs/user-guide.md

 - selector groups
 - convenience selectors

-All of the above can be created using static methods in the {{Select}} class.
+All of the above can be created using static methods from the {{Select}} class.

 #### Regular selectors